 TEAM’s general student debt limit is $30,000.
 We also look at each situation individually to make sure other factors won’t make that number unmanageable.
 Being a missionary with student debt should never mean that you struggle to get by financially.

 So, ask for your agency’s debt limit and figure out your standard payment plan (more on that later!).
 This will prepare you for step 2.

 Your mission agency will likely work with you to create a budget for the time you are serving abroad.
 But before that happens, you should build a budget to live on while you’re still at home.

 This is a step you may be tempted to skip, but I urge you to resist!
-Managing your finances abroad is a complex deal.
-The taxes are different, you’ll have added expenses, and nothing is going to be in your currency.
-If you don’t have a good understanding of your financial situation at home, you will struggle to plan for your needs abroad.
+Managing your finances abroad is complex.
+The taxes are different, you’ll have added expenses and nothing is going to be in your currency.
+If you don’t have a good understanding of your financial situation at home, you’ll struggle to plan for your needs abroad.

 If you’ve never created a personal budget, Crown Financial Ministries has a whole library of financial courses (including one on eliminating debt and another on debt-free living).
 You might also want to look into downloading a budget app to help you sort out your numbers.